okta/okta-idx-dotnet/samples/samples-aspnetcore/embedded-sign-in-widget/README.md

 Clone this repo and add your Okta configuration by following the [IDX SDK Configuration Reference](../../../README.md#configuration-reference)

 > Note: This application assumes you have your configuration in an okta.yaml file located in a .okta folder in the application or project's root directory.
-> The `IdxClient` , which is provided to the application via DI in the `App_Start > UnityConfig.cs` file, grabs the required configuration from the yaml file.
+> The `IdxClient` , which is provided to the application via dependency injection in the `Program.cs` file, grabs the required configuration from the yaml file.

 ### Run the web application from Visual Studio